StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

       sudo cp /etc/thehive/application.conf /etc/thehive/application.conf.bak
       ```

-    - For the current use case, i.e., a standalone server, the final configuration file should look like this:
+    - For the current scenario, which involves a standalone server, the ultimate configuration file should resemble the following:

       ```yaml title="sample of /etc/thehive/application.conf"
       # TheHive configuration - application.conf